Koschmann-Lab/cnstap-objects/README.md

 - Update the contents of the Knowledge Object in any text editor of your choice, e.g., Atom (www.atom.io)

+Next, three examples are given of making changes.
+The first two examples show changes made to the instrinsicDrugTable Knowledge Object.
+The final example shows changes made to the tumorPatientCalculator Knowledge Object.
+These changes are the anticipated types of changes that can be made without necessitating changes to the CNS-TAP app.

 ## CNSTAPIDT-intrinsicDrugTable-v2.0; ADD A NEW DRUG